-Other fee income from investment sources, can include loan fees, annual fees or monitoring fees from our portfolio investments and are included in other income from non-control/non-affiliate investments and other income from affiliate investments.
-Income from such sources for the years ended December 31, 2022, 2021 and 2020 was \$17,996, \$24,060 and \$27,152, respectively.
+Other fee income from investment sources can include loan fees, annual fees or monitoring fees from our portfolio investments and are included in other income from noncontrol/non-affiliate investments and other income from non-investment sources.
+Income from such sources for the years ended December 31, 2023, 2022 and 2021 was \$8,140, \$17,996 and \$24,060, respectively.

-Other income from non-investment sources is generally comprised of interest income earned on cash in the Company's bank account.
+Other income from non-investment sources is generally comprised of interest income earned on cash held in a bank account.
 For the year ended December 31, 2022, \$24,000 of the other income from non-investment sources resulted from the reversal of previously accrued administration fees.
-For the year ended December 31, 2021, all other income from non-investment sources was generated from interest income earned on cash in the Company's bank account.
-For the year ended December 31, 2020, \$86,920 of the other income from non-investment sources resulted from the reversal of previously accrued valuation fees.